VikFreeze/CGameOfLife/README.md

 # CGameOfLife

-Conway’s Game of Life – a full‑screen, zoomable, wrap‑around simulation written in Python.
+Conway’s Game of Life - zero players, one grid, four rules, infinit possibilities.
+This is a full‑screen, zoomable, wrap‑around, interactable simulation written in Python for experimentation with patterns.
 It uses **Pygame** for graphics and **uv** for packaging and dependency management.

 ---